Prince Harry & Meghan Markle Bundle Up for First 2018 Royal Engagement

 As their time with the young DJ ended, Meghan told her, "I can see why your show is so popular.
 You're so thoughtful and your approach is so engaging."
 She then added, "I must tune in."

-Markle and Harry will also meet with other presenters and staff members who teach hundreds of people every year how to enhance their media and employment skills.
-In addition, they'll learn how the organization uses its model to drive social change.
+Markle and Harry met with other presenters and staff members who teach hundreds of people every year how to enhance their media and employment skills.
+In addition, they learned how the organization uses its model to drive social change.
 The training program was founded 10 years ago in response to a rise in knife crime and has supported more than 4,000 youth.

+Before leaving the studios, Prince Harry learned a handshake from one of the DJs.
+Markle and Harry also met with a few royal admirers upon exiting the building.

 Dominic Lipinski/PA Wire